barryclark/jekyll-now/_posts/2017-09-22-jupyter-notebooks-in-blog.md

                 print("File {} is having a problem".format(file))
 ```

-We can run the batch script from the command line, but let's take automation one step further and make a desktop icon to run this.
-Here's how you do that:
+The batch script can be run from the command line, but let's take automation one step further and make a desktop icon to run this.
+Here's how to do that:

 1. Open the start menu and type "cmd"
 2. Right-click on cmd.exe (the Command Prompt) and select Pin to Taskbar